Best office perk in 2019? It just might be a micro market.

 Most often found at workplaces with more than 125 employees, micro markets are the fastest growing segment of the food-service channel, with plenty of space to keep growing.
 There are currently 17,000 micro markets in North America and the number is projected to double to 35,000 by 2022, according to Brad Bachtelle of research firm Bachtelle and Associates.
 Now that micro markets have moved beyond the concept stage, both operating companies and product manufacturers are looking at how to optimize micro market product sales and where the concept can be extended to beyond traditional work environments.
 Here are just a few of the advantages:

-Convenience and time savings
+A micro market means convenience and time savings

 The 3 pm slump is real and having an in-house source for snacks means staff can satisfy their hunger pangs quickly and easily, without having to leave the premises.
 It’s a quick and easy option that saves employees time and energy, and companies benefit from not having to offer a more expensive alternative like a staffed cafeteria.
 Employee accounts can be funded by HR or another workplace program or can be part of a company incentive or reward program.